 - An abstract class can have an abstract method and a concrete method.

-Abstract class example threw an error
+Abstract class that threw error

 from abc import ABC,abstractmethod class one(ABC): @abstractmethod def move(self): pass obj_one=one()

-Reasons for error
+The reasons for error